The Serpent's Fall

 Amanda sat down next to Jack and wrapped her arm around him.
 “Oh, Jack.
 It’s okay.
 It’s okay.
 You can stop here if you want.”

-“…her tiny legs torn off by the knees.
+“Her tiny legs were torn off at the knees.
 My mind dulled out the surrounding noise.
-All I could see was my daughter… She was still clutching the pink mobile phone in her sprawled out hand.”
+All I could see was my daughter.
+She was still clutching the pink phone in her sprawled-out hand.”

-Staying in control of her hysteria, she held Jack closer and leaned her head against his.
-“I’m so sorry.
-I’m so sorry,” she whispered.
+Holding herself together, Amanda drew him closer and leaned her head against his.
+“I’m so sorry,” she whispered.

 “I felt so helpless.
-Her small body bled from multiple wounds…” More sobbing from both parties now, but Jack carried on through sniffs and tears.
+Her small body bled from multiple wounds…” His voice shook; both were crying now, but Jack pushed through the sniffs and tears.

-“Through it all I did not notice at first, Emily laying dead a few meters away..”
+“Through it all, I didn’t notice at first, Emily lying dead a few meters away…”

 Jack took another minute to compose himself.

 “Oh, Jack!
 I’m so sorry.
 You poor man.
-I should’ve never asked this from you.”
+I should’ve never asked this of you.”

 Jack’s eyes grew dark.
 His crying stopped.
 He stared out in front of him, emotionless.